udacity/create-your-own-adventure/english/destiny/destiny.md

 or perhaps you are someone [who opens](https://www.biblegateway.com/passage/?search=Revelation+3%3A20).

 If you have finished pursuing your destiny, it may be time for a [cold one](../drink-beer/drink-beer.md).

 If you have only just begun to pursue your destiny, it's best not to do so on an [empty stomach](../breakfast/breakfast.md).

+You stop to contemplate.
+Deep within your mind you can't help but question whether your mind and body are separable and if this is truly [reality](../reality/reality.md).

 On second thought, it might be safer to just lie low.
  The world is a dangerous place and to so strike out into it might be dangerous.
  [You decide obscurity is for you](../cowardice/cowardice.md).